Master of Science in Special Education: Adaptive Concentration

 3. Be enrolled in at least one course during the same semester the waiver application is made by the district cooperative.

 4. Once Steps 1, 2, and 3 are complete, Andra Baldwin, Emporia State University's Licensure Officer will submit the paperwork for the waiver to the teacher's cooperative or interlocal and to the Kansas State Department of Education.

 Curriculum and Program Completion

-The Master of Science Degree requires the successful completion of a specified 36 approved hours and the passing of a written comprehensive examination.
-Recommendation for endorsement in Adaptive Special Education requires the completion of 24 approved graduate hours, the completion of a written comprehension examination and a passing score on the state required Praxis exam.
+The Master of Science Degree requires the successful completion of a specified 36 approved hours.
+Recommendation for endorsement in Adaptive Special Education requires the completion of 24 approved graduate hours and a passing score on the state required Praxis exam.
 ESU must be a designated score recipient.

 To complement the Internet courses in the program, the faculty require many assignments that are designed to be completed in school-based settings through two practicum courses--either SD708 or SD709 and SD808 or SD809.
 Before starting a practicum, candidates must complete and submit to their advisor the Practicum Approval Form.
 Candidates for this program need to realize that having access to students in school-based settings is a requirement for the program.
 For example, candidates may be required to participate in consultation and collaboration activities, observe students in the classroom, record behaviors, participate in confidential individual education program meetings, conduct a functional analysis, or student assessments.
 The two practicum experiences require the candidate to have the time and authority to engage in all of the activities required to deliver instruction to students with special needs.